fetlab/website/content/722/presentation_guidelines.md

 give you the latest date by which you must notify me of what you will present; in general, it will be two weeks before the presentation date.
-Note that this date is the **final** deadline; if you have questions about what you will present, or want to check with me to see if it's okay, you should do so _in advance_ of this deadline.
+Note that this date is the **final** deadline; if you have questions about what you will present---including clearing shorter/longer papers with me---or want to check to see if your selected papers are okay, you should do so _in advance_ of this deadline.
+Failure to have an acceptable final set of papers will incur a penalty towards your grade.

 ##Paper presentation
-If you choose this option, you will select at least three full-length papers to present to the class.
+If you choose this option, you will select at least three *full-length* or six short papers to present to the class (or roughly 30 pages of text, not counting references).
 The papers should be relevant to the class topic and related to each other.
 You might choose, for example, papers that build on each other, or are on a related interaction technique, or other topic.
 You will synthesize the knowledge in the papers, present a coherent talk, and lead discussion about the work.

 If you wish, you may draw your papers from the nine you chose for [part 1 of the group project's individual effort